talicopanda/social-media-influence-analysis/src/README.md

 Ensure you have a version of Python3 installed by confirming that `python -V` outputs `Python 3.*.*`.

-Open a terminal window and ensure that you are in the top directory of `/tweet2vec` folder.
+Open a terminal window and ensure that you are in the top directory of `/src` folder.
 Then:

-1. Run `python -m venv`
+1. Run `python -m venv venv`
 2. Run `venv/Scripts/activate`
 3. Install all dependencies with `pip install -r requirements.txt`